-The First-Year Experience program (516.572.7376) is a series of activities aimed at helping new students adjust to college, do well in their classes, and take part on campus life.
-FYE activities include a common reading (a book that's read in many classes and that serves as the basis for campus discussions and programs); a campus-wide day of service, which involves the student body in campus and community service projects; a series of workshops about academic success and personal growth; and a friendly and informative blog ("What's Up, NCC?"--http://www.whatsupncc.blogspot.com) and Twitter page (http://www.Twitter.com/fye_nassaucc) containing information about campus life and advice about college success.
+The First Year Experience program (516.572.7376) is a series of activities aimed at helping new students adjust to college, do well in their classes, and take part in campus life.
+FYE activities include a common reading (a book that's read in many classes and that serves as the basis for campus discussions and programs); a campus-wide day of service, which involves the student body in campus and community service projects; a series of workshops about academic success and personal growth; and a friendly and informative blog "What's Up, NCC?" and Twitter page containing information about campus life and advice about college success.
 A major goal of FYE is to foster a spirit of community for all students.

-The College's Financial Aid Office (516.572.7396) is located in the Tower Building, third floor.
+The College's Financial Aid Office (516.572.7396) is located in the Student Services Center (Tower, lower level).
 The professional staff can provide information about various forms of financial aid, as well as assistance in completing applications.

 Yes.
 Many campus offices and departments hire students.
-If you are interested in working on campus, contact the College's Job Placement Office (516.572.7132) in Nassau Hall.
+If you are interested in working on campus, contact the College's Student Professional Development/ Employer Services Office (516.572.7132) in Nassau Hall.
 If you are eligible for the federal Work-Study program, you may also find a job on campus.
 For information about Work-Study opportunities, contact the Financial Aid Office (516.572.7396).

 Yes.
-Computers are available in the Library, the College Center, Building G, and other locations on campus.
+Computers are available in the Library, the College Center, Building G, the College Union (Student Lounge), and other locations on campus.

 Absolutely.
 Nassau offers a range of counseling services.
 Whether you want to improve your study skills, make career decisions, resolve a personal concern, or select a four-year college to continue your education, counselors are available to assist you.
-For more information about counseling services, visit "Campus Services" on the College's homepage (ncc.edu).
 You can also call the Department of Student Personnel Services (516.572.7506), located in Nassau Hall.

 The Center for Students with Disabilities (516.572.7241), located in the College Union, provides tutoring, counseling, and other support services for students with physical, psychiatric, and learning disabilities.

-The Adult Resource Center (516.572.7141), located in Nassau Hall Rm.
-19), has been established to help the College's mature student (25 years old and over) population.
-The Center's services include advisement and a special orientation for adult students who are beginning college.
+The Adult Resource Center, located in Nassau Hall, (516.572-7141), has been established to help the College's mature student (25 years old and over) population.
+The Center's services include advisement and assistance with developing class schedules that meet students' individual needs.

-The Center for Veterans Affairs (516.572.9775), located in the Tower, Plaza Level, helps military veterans obtain information about educational benefits and related services.
-The College also sponsors a Veterans' Club (516.572.7148) and a Veterans' Resource Facility (365 Rice Circle) that provide opportunities for veterans to meet, socialize, and learn more about campus resources.
-More information about veterans' services can be found at http://www.ncc.edu/campusservices/veterans/.
+The Center for Veterans Affairs (516.572.9775), located in the Student Services Center (Tower, lower level), helps military veterans obtain information about educational benefits and related services.
+The College also sponsors a Veterans' Club and a Veterans Resource Facility (365 Rice Circle) that provide opportunities for veterans to meet, socialize, and learn more about campus resources.

 The Office of International Student Affairs (516.572.7053), located in the Life Sciences Building, Rms.
 141-149, provides assistance to non-immigrant students, including those who have been educated abroad, who hold temporary visas, or who are permanent legal residents of the United States.
 Another NCC program, LINCC (Language Immersion at NCC; 516.572.0165), provides basic and intermediate levels of English instruction.

-The Academic Advisement Center (516.572.7436), located in the College Union, provides advice and guidance to students who have not yet chosen an area of study.
+The Academic Advisement Center (516.572.7436), located in the Student Services Center (Tower, lower level), provides advice and guidance to students who have not yet chosen an area of study.
 In addition, the Career Counseling Center (516.572.7696), located in Nassau Hall, offers workshops aimed at helping students discover their academic and career interests.
 Both offices are very good resources.